 CAUTION: Install mounting bracket with 5-Slot cradle at a maximum height of four feet from ground.
 Install mounting bracket with 4-Slot Battery Charger at a maximum height of three feet from ground.

 Bottom Tray Assembly

-See steps 1 through 5 on Installing the 5-Slot Cradle on a Rack on page 171 for instructions.
+See steps 1 through 5 of 4-Slot Battery Chargers Rack Installation for instructions.

 Mounting the Bracket